 Androgenetic is a type of hair loss due to a susceptibility of the hair follicle to an androgenetic miniaturization.
 It is the most common type of stuttering and affects 70% of males and 40% of women at some point in their lives.

-Androgenic alopecia in women called ‘female baldness’, although its features may also occur in men.
-It is usually a widespread thinning without a recession of the attachment, and as the male counterpart rarely leads to a complete baldness (alopecia totalis).
+Androgenic alopecia in women is also called ‘female baldness’, although its features may also occur in men.
+It is usually a widespread thinning without a recession of the hairline, and as the male counterpart rarely leads to a complete baldness (alopecia totalis).

 Sometimes, this condition is self-limiting, but it is always advisable to resort to a doctor who can advise on the most appropriate therapy.

-Alopecia areata is a pathology in which the sudden fall of hair, or other body hair, typically manifests itself in glabrous patches or areas, from which it takes its the name.
-Usually, the first spots appear in the scalp and, in most cases, resolves spontaneously, without showing any signs of scarring.
-In about 1% of cases the disease may extend to the entire scalp (total alopecia, AT) or the whole body (universal alopecia, AU) with total loss of all body hair.
+Alopecia areata is a pathology in which the sudden fall of hair, or other body hair, typically manifests itself in glabrous patches or areas from which it takes its name.
+Usually, the first spots appear in the scalp and in most cases, it is resolved spontaneously without showing any signs of scarring.
+In about 1% of cases, the disease may extend to the entire scalp (total alopecia, AT) or the whole body (universal alopecia, AU) with a total loss of all body hair.

-Scarring alopecia is due to the destruction of the hair follicle and its replacement with scar tissue, resulting in permanent hair loss.
+Scarring alopecia is due to the destruction of the hair follicle and its replacement with scar tissue which results in permanent hair loss.
 In some cases of scarring alopecia, hair loss is progressive and asymptomatic and remains unnoticed.
-In other cases, scarring alopecia is accompanied by itching, burning and pain and progresses rapidly.
+In other cases, scarring alopecia is accompanied by itching, burning, and pain and progresses rapidly.
 In the scarring alopecia, the inflammation that destroys the follicular sacs is under the skin and the scar is not visible.
-The skin affected by the scarring alopecia is usually reddened, it shows flaking, hyperpigmentation or hypopigmentation.
-Scarring alopecia has its appearance in men and women of all ages, which are healthy in every respect.
+The skin affected by the scarring alopecia is usually reddened and shows flaking, hyperpigmentation or hypopigmentation.
+Scarring alopecia can occur in men and women of all ages, even if they are healthy in every respect.

-Scarring alopecia can be distinguished in secondary, primary and subcutaneous alopecia.
+Scarring alopecia can be distinguished in secondary, primary, and subcutaneous alopecia.
 In the primary, the cause is usually endogenous.
-An inflammation attacks the hair follicle, destroying it.
-In secondary alopecia the cause is exogenous, eg. a trauma, an inflammation, a wound, a burn, a traction, or a neoplasm.
+An inflammation attacks the hair follicle and destroys it.
+In secondary alopecia, the cause is exogenous, i.e. a trauma, an inflammation, a wound, a burn, a traction, or a neoplasm.

 The patient may complain of a bad state of health of their hair both in the presence of hypothyroidism and hyperthyroidism.
 In addition to the possible increase in fall, which usually occurs in tufts, hair may become fragile, smooth and opaque.

-Although in the vast majority of people hair loss is an almost physiological event, it is not necessary to underestimate the hypothesis of underlying thyroid disease, especially in the presence of familiarity with this kind of disorders.
+Although in the vast majority of people hair loss is an almost physiological event, it is not wise to underestimate the hypothesis of an underlying thyroid disease, especially in the presence of familiarity with this kind of disorders.

 The treatment of thyroid disorders very often stops hair loss, although it takes a few months to appreciate some aesthetic improvement.
-However, some medicines used to treat such diseases – such as eutrox (levothyroxine) – may favor hair loss, especially if taken in inappropriate amounts.
-For this reason, once the correct therapeutic dose has been found, the problem persists, it is necessary to present it to the physician and undergo a dermatological examination to exclude other predisposing conditions.
+However, some medicines used to treat such diseases – such as Eutrox (Levothyroxine) – may contribute to hair loss, especially if taken in inappropriate dosages.
+For this reason, once the correct therapeutic dose is found and the problem persists, it is necessary to inform a physician and undergo a dermatological examination to exclude other predisposing conditions.